yuanyuxin0077/SLIM-release-apps-public/README.md

  or MATLAB executables are missing from your shell's PATH environment.
 ### 5.1 Importing shell environment
- In order to import shell environment you will have to source one of the scripts in the home of SLIM-release-apps.
+ In order to import shell environment you will have to source one of the scripts in the home of SLIM-release-apps-public.
-#### 5.1.1 From the home of SLIM-release-apps
+#### 5.1.1 From the home of SLIM-release-apps-public
- In the terminal window and once per terminal session, change directory to the home of SLIM-release-apps and do either of the following:
+ In the terminal window and once per terminal session, change directory to the home of SLIM-release-apps-public and do either of the following:
 ##### 5.1.1.1 in bash-like shell execute
  	. environment.sh
 ##### 5.1.1.2 in csh-like shell execute
  	source environment.csh
 #### 5.1.2 From another location
- If you want to source either of those scripts from the location other then the home of SLIM-release-apps (like from your shell's startup scripts).
+ If you want to source either of those scripts from the location other then the home of SLIM-release-apps-public (like from your shell's startup scripts).
 Then, in the terminal window (and only once per terminal session) do either of the following from any location:
 ##### 5.1.2.1 in bash-like shell execute
- 	. path_to-SLIM-release-apps/environment.sh
+ 	. path_to-SLIM-release-apps-public/environment.sh
 ##### 5.1.2.2 in csh-like shell execute
- 	source path_to-SLIM-release-apps/environment.csh
+ 	source path_to-SLIM-release-apps-public/environment.csh
 ##### 5.1.2.3 optional for interactive jobs and obligatory for batch submission
  Add the appropriate one of the above to your default-shell's startup script to make the permanent change to the environment.
 You will not